 The scheme supports the distribution of fruit, vegetables, milk and certain milk products to schoolchildren, from nursery to secondary school.
 EU countries approve a list of products (in collaboration with their health and nutrition authorities) which will help achieve the schemes objective of helping children to follow a healthy diet.

 The priority is for fresh fruit and vegetables and for plain milk.
-In order to support a varied diet and/or specific nutritional needs, EU countries may also make processed fruit and vegetables such as juices and soups and certain milk products such as yoghurt and cheese, available.
+In order to support a varied diet and/or specific nutritional needs, EU countries may also make processed fruit and vegetables such as juices and certain milk products such as yoghurt and cheese, available.
 Additionally, under stricter conditions, milk-based drinks may be included.